Benjamin Levin, 89-Years-Old, Reveals His Secret Nazi-Killing Past

 “This story is important because it breaks the stereotype of Jewish passivity during the Holocaust.
 They were responsible for thousands of acts of sabotage against the Nazis as they headed to the Eastern Front.”

 This was a small group of just two dozen members, and they were a daring fighting force.
 During the war, The Avengers blew up five bridges, destroyed 180 miles of railroad, and destroyed 40 Nazi train cars.
 According to the Jewish Partisan Educational Foundation, The Avengers killed 212 enemy soldiers.
-They took no prisoners: enemies were shot on the spot.
+They took no prisoners; enemies were shot on the spot.

 Although Benjamin’s parents survived the war, their Lithuanian neighbors executed them when they tried to reclaim their family home in Vilna.
 Benjamin and his sister made it to Israel, where Benjamin met his future wife, Sara, a Hungarian Jew who had escaped the Holocaust with her family.

-Benjamin and Sara had been together for 66-years, and even though it was only two weeks ago that they lost their beloved Sara, their extended family is looking forward to celebrating Benjamin’s upcoming 90th birthday.
+Benjamin and Sara had been together for 66 years, and even though it was only two weeks ago that they lost their beloved Sara, their extended family is looking forward to celebrating Benjamin’s upcoming 90th birthday.

 [Featured Image by nito/Shutterstock]